Lecture Series: Sara Bronin

 This lecture is open to the public.

-Join us for the lecture “Changing Federal Preservation Approaches to Improve Community Resilience,” presented by Sara Bronin, Chair, Advisory Council on Historic Preservation; Professor (on leave), Cornell University College of Architecture, Art, and Planning.
-With support from the Laura and Sonny Shields Preservation Lectureship.
+This lecture “Changing Federal Preservation Approaches to Improve Community Resilience” is presented by Sara Bronin, Chair of the Advisory Council on Historic Preservation (ACHP) and Professor (on leave) at Cornell University College of Architecture, Art, and Planning.
+The lecture is supported by Laura and Sonny Shields Preservation Lectureship.

 Questions?
 Please reach out to Kristen Jones, Director of Student Affairs, at kjones41@tulane.edu.